• Home

 You must create financial reports, such as profit and loss statements and balance sheets, for tax reporting purposes.

 Your balance sheet shows how much your business owns versus how much it owes at a specific point in time.
-And this provides an overview of debt and equity at hand, which is a crucial report to attract additional investment.
+This provides an overview of debt and equity at hand, which is a crucial report to attract additional investment.

 The cash flow statement shows how you manage the money available to you over time, how much you spend on operations, how much you dedicate toward paying off debt, and how much flexibility your budget allows.